 Honouring Warrior Spirits

-The service and sacrifice of the Australian Army’s Indigenous soldiers from WW1 are commemorated in a new documentary, Honouring Warrior Spirits, which has been released for National Reconciliation Week 2019.
+The service and sacrifice of the Australian Army’s Indigenous soldiers from WW1 have been commemorated in a new documentary, Honouring Warrior Spirits, which was released for National Reconciliation Week 2019.

 Deputy Chief of Army, Major General Anthony Rawlins said that the documentary shares insight into the somewhat unknown history of Army’s Indigenous soldiers and the importance of ceremony to ensure these soldiers’ spirits return to country.